Who should get tested?

 Persons Without Symptoms of COVID-19 who are Frequently in the Community

-- DHEC recommends testing at least once each month if you are frequently out in the community.
+DHEC recommends testing at least once each month if you are frequently out in the community.
 You may test more often if you did not or were not able to follow safety steps like distancing from others and wearing a mask.
 If you are not ill with symptoms of COVID-19 or have not had known contact with someone contagious with COVID-19, you do not need to isolate at home while waiting on these test results because you are not believed to be at increased risk.
 However, it is possible the test may come back positive.
-Therefore, while waiting on your test results, it is very important to practice the preventive actions of social distancing and wearing a mask while in public.
+Therefore, while waiting on your test results, it is very important to practice the preventive actions of physical distancing and wearing a mask while in public.
 You should take care to avoid close contact with others until you know the results of the test.
 If you are not ill but are concerned you might have been exposed, such as being at an event with a large number of people, you should strongly consider staying home until your test results are known.

 - If you test positive for COVID-19, you will need to complete a ten (10) day isolation period beginning on the date your test was collected.
 Anyone who was a close contact to you beginning up to two (2) days before you had the test will need to quarantine for 7-10 days after last contact with you.
 Details regarding quarantine can be found here.